MicrosoftDocs/winapps-winrt-api/microsoft.ui.system/themesettings_changed.md

 ## -description

-This event is fired when one of the [ThemeSettings](themesettings.md) object's properties has changed.
+This event is raised when one of the [ThemeSettings](themesettings.md) object's properties has changed.

 ## -remarks

-The **Changed** event will only fire while the [ThemeSettings](themesettings.md) object is alive, so apps must ensure they hold a reference to the object as long as they want to receive the event.
+The **Changed** event will only be raised while the [ThemeSettings](themesettings.md) object is alive.
+Developers must ensure that applications keep a reference to the object as long as they want to receive the event.

-The **Changed** event will only fire as long as the window represented by [WindowId](../microsoft.ui/windowid.md) is alive (has not yet received [WM_NCDESTROY](/windows/win32/winmsg/wm-ncdestroy)).
+The **Changed** event will only be raised as long as the window represented by [WindowId](../microsoft.ui/windowid.md) is alive (has not yet received [WM_NCDESTROY](/windows/win32/winmsg/wm-ncdestroy)).

 ## -see-also